covcom/300CEM/Week_03_XML_and_Gradle/README.md

 All apps we have created so far are single-page apps, and app titles always appear in the top left corner.
 The area where the title stays is called 'App Bar', we can also put some more useful things in it.

 1. Make sure that the MainActivity class is a subclass of AppCompatActivity.
 If you downloaded from module Github, it should be the case.
-If you used the project your created earlier yourself, you'll need to double check this.
+If you're using the project you created earlier yourself, you'll need to double check this.

     ```java
     public class MainActivity extends AppCompatActivity {